AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## \<Live Time\>
- Sets time information for the currently live cue in a cue list.
+ Lets you edit timing information for the currently live cue in a cue list.
+See [Edit Times of a running cue list](../cue-lists/editing-cue-lists.md/#edit-times-of-a-running-cue-list).

  ---
 ## \<Locate\>